danprince/sietch/docs/reference/pages.md

 ## Ignored Files
 Markdown files and directories that start with `_` or `.` are ignored.

+## Pages Dir
+Set the [`PagesDir`](config.html#pagesdir) config option to start searching for pages from a subdirectory, instead of the root of your site.

 ## Public Dir
 If your site has a `public` directory, then everything inside will be copied into `_site` recursively.

 ## Nav Pages
 _Default template only_

-Add `nav: true` to the page's frontmatter to add it to the navigation links.
+Add `nav: true` to the page's frontmatter to add it to the navigation links at the top of every page.
 The page's `title` will be used as the text.

 Use numbers instead to customise the order of those pages.
 For example a page with `nav: 0` will always show up before a page with `nav: 4`.

-### Index Pages
+## Index Pages
 _Default template only_

 Add `index: true` to the front matter of any page to render a list of links to adjacent pages below the page's content.